 Northeast State Community College will provide reasonable accommodations for any student, faculty or staff who request accommodation(s).

-For employees seeking accommodations, please contact the Human Resources & Organizational Effectiveness office, located in P312 on the Blountville campus.
+For employees seeking accommodations, please contact the Director of Human Resources, located in P311 on the Blountville campus.

-For ADA grievances, please contact the Vice President of Access and Development.
+For ADA grievances, please contact the Assistant Director of Equity and Compliance.